 Although China remains a key player still, a few factors are affecting their economics and scale right now:

 - The government support has reduced for PTFE resin manufacturers in China.
 With the clamping down of R22 within China (for environmental reasons), there is a subsidy of US$0.5 per Kg of R22, which is no longer being offered by the Chinese government.
 Owing to this, Chinese manufacturers have had to pass on this cost increase of about US$2 per Kg on to PTFE processors

 - Due to quality issues with Chinese resins, many OEMs have started specifying that their parts be made from resins such as DuPont, Daikin or AGC.
 Many semi-finished PTFE processors have also shifted away from Chinese resins due to the instability of the material.
-It was long believed that China reserved the good quality resin for their domestic manufacture and preferred to dump the off spec grades into other countries (one of the reasons why the anti-dumping duty on Chinese resins was upheld by the Indian government).
-This has hit the volumes of Chinese resin manufacturers
+It was long believed that China reserved the good quality resin for their domestic manufacture and preferred to dump the off spec Chinese resins was upheld by the Indian government).
+This has hit the volumes of Chinese resin manufacturersgrades into other countries (one of the reasons why the anti-dumping duty on

 With China on the back foot due to the reasons listed above, it may be safe to say that price manipulation and/or competition is for the time being not a threat – since it is usually with China that most of these issue do arise.
 Hence, the current view is that of stability – and we should enjoy that while it lasts.